jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

-# Collection of useful ideas for MDA/ Defender for Cloud Apps / DfCA / MCAS
+# Collection of useful resources for MDA/ Defender for Cloud Apps / DfCA / MCAS

 Not a comprehensive list, just some ideas of the capability of MDA and some of the settings you may have missed.
 I truly think MDA is underrated and underutilized by E5 Customers.
 >When creating policies leverage "edit and preview results" and "view policy matches" prior to deploying or deploy in alert/monitor only to reduce potential business impact.